 Blood is a booming business.
 What started in the 1930s as small individual blood banks have morphed into a full-fledged industry.
 Perhaps spurred on by the countless soldiers injured in WWII, the Red Cross began setting up networks to ensure a steady and reliable source of blood for transfusions.

 It takes money to run organizations such as the Red Cross, which has an annual operating budget of approximately $1.7 billion.
 Much of that money goes toward ensuring a safe blood supply, which is an expensive process.
 Because of the costs associated with preparing blood for research and treatment, making money means selling blood to hospitals for between $130.00 and $150.00 per pint.
 The official line is that hospitals reimburse the Red Cross for the expenses connected to providing blood to patients and that the organization does not charge for the blood itself.
 Whether it is the actual substance or its processing that hospitals pay for, the Red Cross generates its revenue from blood — and so do many other companies, including Octapharma Plasma.

 What Is Plasma?

 Plasma is one of the several components that make up blood.
-About 45 percent of whole blood is made up of red cells, white cells, and platelets.
-These are suspended in plasma, which makes up the other 55 percent of whole blood.
-Plasma is a liquid made up of approximately 92 percent water, 7 percent vital proteins, and 1 percent mineral salts, sugars, fats, hormones, and vitamins.
+About 45% of whole blood is made up of red cells, white cells, and platelets.
+These are suspended in plasma, which makes up the other 55% of whole blood.
+Plasma is a liquid made up of approximately 92% water, 7% vital proteins, and 1% mineral salts, sugars, fats, hormones, and vitamins.